Mike Williams (wide receiver, born 1994): 2018 season

-In Week 2, Williams recorded his first professional touchdown in the 31–20 victory over the Buffalo Bills.
+In Week 2, Williams recorded his first professional touchdown in the 31–20 victory over the Bills.
 The following week, against the Los Angeles Rams, he had four receptions for 81 receiving yards and two touchdowns.
-In Week 15 against the Kansas City Chiefs, Williams had his best game of the season as he caught 7 passes for 76 yards and two touchdowns, plus rushing for 19 yards for a touchdown.
-He also caught a late go-ahead two-point conversion with four seconds left in a 29–28 victory despite being down 14–28 with five minutes left.
+In Week 15 against the Kansas City Chiefs, Williams had his best game of the season as he caught seven passes for 76 yards and two touchdowns, plus rushing for 19 yards for a touchdown.
+He caught a late go-ahead two-point conversion with four seconds left in a 29–28 victory despite being down 14–28 with five minutes left.
 For his performance in Week 15, Williams was named AFC Offensive Player of the Week.
 He finished the 2018 season with 43 receptions for 664 receiving yards and ten receiving touchdowns.

 2019 season

 In Week 9 against the Green Bay Packers, Williams caught three passes for a season-high 111 yards in the 26–11 win.
 This was Williams' first game with at least 100 receiving yards of the season.
 In Week 13 against the Denver Broncos, Williams caught five passes for 117 yards in the 23–20 loss.
 Overall, in the 2019 season, Williams recorded 49 receptions for 1,001 receiving yards and two receiving touchdowns.
+He led the NFL in yards per reception with 20.4 in the 2019 season.

 2020 season

 On April 30, 2020, the Chargers exercised the fifth-year option on Williams' contract.
 In Week 5 against the New Orleans Saints on Monday Night Football, Williams recorded five catches for 109 yards and two touchdowns during the 30–27 overtime loss.

-In Week 16 against the Denver Broncos, Williams recorded his first career interception off a pass thrown by Drew Lock on a Hail-Mary attempt with no time left in the game to secure a 19–16 win for the Chargers.
+In Week 16 against the Broncos, Williams recorded his first career interception off a pass thrown by Drew Lock on a Hail-Mary attempt with no time left in the game to secure a 19–16 win for the Chargers.
+In the regular season finale against the Chiefs, he had six receptions for 108 receiving yards and a touchdown in the 38–21 victory.
+Williams finished the 2020 season with 48 receptions for 756 receiving yards and five receiving touchdowns in 15 games.

 2021 season

+In Week 3, against the Chiefs, Williams had seven receptions for 122 receiving yards and two receiving touchdowns in the 30–24 victory.
+In Week 5, against the Browns, he had eight receptions for 165 receiving yards and two receiving touchdowns in the 47–42 victory.
+In Week 18, against the Las Vegas Raiders, he had nine receptions for 119 receiving yards and one touchdown in the 35–32 overtime loss.
 Williams had a breakout season in 2021, setting career highs in receptions (76), targets (129), and yards (1,146) while scoring nine touchdowns.
 He showed rapport with ascending Chargers quarterback Justin Herbert, particularly to start the season, totaling six receiving touchdowns and 471 receiving yards in the Chargers' first five games.

 On March 8, 2022, Williams signed a three-year, $60 million contract extension with the Chargers.